Image via @ Mary Pastuh

 Yes!
 This is one of the best parts of our venue – we only hold one wedding a weekend.
-There’s no rush to decorate and no rush to get out at the end of the night – allowing your day to be as stress-free as possible.
+This allows you to bring in your items the day before and retrieve your items the day after – taking a big load of stress off the big day.

 - Are there getting ready areas?